 \subsection{Charged Higgs Bosons in $\bar{B}\to X_s\gamma$ and EDM Constraints}

-In this section, we combine the limits of the BR($\bar{B}\to X_s\gamma$) and both neutron and electron EDM constraints in the Yukawa coupling mixing parameters plane.
+In this section, we combine the limits of the BR($\bar{B}\to X_s\gamma$) and both neutron and electron EDM constraints on the Yukawa coupling mixing parameters plane.
 We consider three different cases according to hierarchy of the mass of the charged bosons and the top; that is the case where $M_{H^\pm_2}<M_{H^\pm_3}<m_t$, followed by $M_{H^\pm_2}<m_t<M_{H^\pm_3}$, and finally $m_t<M_{H^\pm_2}<M_{H^\pm_3}$.
-The former two have been carried out with the collider, pertubativity, and top decay width limits together as the description in Appendix~\ref{appendix:b} while the collider search constraints do not provide strict bound for the both heavy masses scenario (heavier than $ m_t$), so only BR($\bar{B}\to X_s\gamma$) and both neutron and electron EDM constraints are covered for the last case.
+The former two have been carried out with the collider, perturbativity, and top decay width limits together as the description of Appendix~\ref{appendix:b} while the collider search constraints do not provide a strict bound for both heavy masses scenarios (heavier than $ m_t$), so only BR($\bar{B}\to X_s\gamma$) and both neutron and electron EDM constraints are covered for the last case.